The idea of comparing a Doberman vs German shepherd may seem like a futile exercise to keen breeders and fans of both of these pure breed dogs.

 When reading blogs, guides and other areas of debate on the subject of German Shepherds and their relation to Dobermans, you are sure to come across more than one example of an owner that is referring to them as the ideal “all-round dog” and the perfect companion.

 This immediately leads to the impression that these dogs have far more positive traits and provide more for owners than other breeds.
-The issue with the coat puts this into question, so what it is about the nature and behaviour of the GSD that gives them this title?
+The issue with the coat puts this into question, so what it is about the nature and behavior of the GSD that gives them this title?
 What makes them more appealing than the Doberman?

 The German shepherd temperament vs the Doberman temperament